kliti72/Aviability/readme.md

-# Aviability
+## Philosophy

+> In a world optimized for transactions, Aviability ids optimize for **people**.
+> Your availability has value.
+Someone out there needs exactly what you can offer.
 > **Switch your availability with others.**

+---

 Aviability is a platform where you publish what you can offer — and find what you need in return.

-No money.
+- No money.
-No algorithms.
+- No algorithms.

-Just people exchanging availability.

 ---